SAP-samples/cloud-extension-ecc-business-process/mission/scenario/README.md

 ## Requirements
 * SAP ERP 6.0 on premise system with Netweaver 7.31 or later  - in this mission we use SAP Netweaver 7.5
-* SAP Cloud Platform account with [Enterprise Messaging](https://help.sap.com/viewer/product/SAP_ENTERPRISE_MESSAGING/Cloud/en-US) service.
-The 'default' plan for Enterprise Messaging service is required.
+* SAP Cloud Platform account with [Event Mesh](https://help.sap.com/viewer/product/SAP_ENTERPRISE_MESSAGING/Cloud/en-US) service.
+The 'default' plan for Event Mesh service is required.

 ### For local development you would require the following (this is not part of the mission):
 * [Node js](https://nodejs.org/en/download/)